-If you are using a revolver in EDC, you can learn from police from decades ago: the “New York Reload.”
+If you are using a concealed carry revolver, you can learn from police from decades ago: the “New York Reload.”
 Simply put—a second gun.
 Rather than try to stuff five or six more rounds into the now-empty gun, drop it, draw the backup, and continue solving your problem.

 You can practice at zero cost.
 It is called “dry-firing”; and, unlike with pistols, you don’t have to break the sequence to re-cock the striker or hammer.
 You simply double-action-stroke the trigger again and again.
 Thousands and tens of thousands of repetitions of the DA stroke not only strengthen your hand and improve your aiming, they also smooth the parts.
 Called “burnishing,” it is the polishing of metal surfaces by rubbing them against each other.
 A revolver that has been dry-fired a bazillion times (and not abused) has a trigger feel that is really smooth.